Children

 Acute Otitis Media (AOM) is an infection of the "Middle ear".
 The infection usually begins with a cold or flu which spreads into the middle ear.
 The middle ear is the space behind the eardrum.
 Normally this space contains air and the 3 small bones of hearing.
 When the middle ear becomes infected, this space fills up with fluid and pus.

-It is normal for most children to have at least 1 infection of the middle ear when growing up.
+It is normal for most children to have at least 1 or more infections of the middle ear when growing up.
 Typically, this occurs between the age of 6 months and 2 years.

 What is "Recurrent Acute Otitis Media" (RAOM)?